balvarezbuylla/node-gearman-status-graphs/README.md

     USE:
       Yoy must have node.js installed.
-      Install dependent packages with: npm install -d If you want, change configuration values at: gearman-status.conf.
+      Install dependent packages with: npm install -d If you want, change configuration values at: etc/configuration/gearman_status.conf.
 Also, toy can define your values by command line.
-      In case that the configuration values aren't defined, the program will use defect values defined at configuration_default.conf
+      In case that the configuration values aren't defined, the program will use defect values defined at etc/configuration/configuration_default.conf